 Scan for any log files, debugging logs, or error logs that are publicly available.

-Verify any files that have a phpinfo function that are publicly available.
+Verify any files that have a phpinfo function that is publicly available.

-Verify site content not at risk for blacklist.
+Verify site content is not at risk for blacklisting.

 Avoiding advertising networks.